 Since the days of Sparta the privileged have conspired to keep power out of the hands of the helots.
 That process continues to this day.

 But it won’t continue forever.
-Brian Friel who died last week noted the inevitability of the mounting tide of resistance in his play Freedom of the City.
+The Irish playwright Brian Friel noted the inevitability of the mounting tide of resistance in his play Freedom of the City.
 In it a civil rights activist describes the process when ordinary people, the oppressed of a given society, decide enough is enough: “you know your children are caught in the same morass.[But] for the first time in your life you grumbled, and someone else grumbled, and someone else, and you heard each other, and became aware that there were hundreds, thousands, millions of us, all over the world, and in a vague groping way you were outraged.”

 That process of outrage has already begun.
 The development community needs to decide which side it is on.
 Political leaders need to decide which side they are on.
 Technocratic responses to poverty, the attempt to transfer things to people who do not have things can never succeed if the reasons that people don’t have things in the first place is because they are prevented from having them by political systems constructed by the elites of their societies.